-If you lose your cell phone or it is stolen, all your information contained in WhatsApp
+If you lose your cell phone or it is stolen, all your information saved in WhatsApp

-Please note that even if your account is disabled, your name will still appear in your contacts' contact list.
-Your contacts can continue to send you messages that will be pending for a maximum of 30 days.
+Even if your account is disabled, your name will still appear in your contacts' contact list.
+Your contacts can continue to send you messages that will remain pending for a maximum of 30 days.
 If you reactivate your account on another device before this period expires, you will receive the pending messages.
-Otherwise, these will be deleted automatically.
-You will, however, not be able to retrieve your chat history and previous messages since they are stored on the device.
+Otherwise, they will automatically be deleted.

 Published by MelissaCCM